jryan2017/short-lnk-meteor-course/readme.md

 # Short Lnk

-This is a short link application based on the Meteor/React course on Udemy by Andrew Mead.
+This is a short link application based on the Meteor/React course by Andrew Mead for Udemy.

 ## Authors